 Structures shall be located a minimum of 35 feet from any street right-of-way which is 50 feet or greater in width.
 If the street right-of-way is less than 50 feet in width, structures shall be located a minimum of 60 feet from the center line of the street.
-This shall be known as the "setback line", except that the following shall apply:
+Signs advertising sale or rent of the premises may be erected up to the property line.
+This shall be known as the "setback line", except that in subdivisions the following shall apply:

-(a) Where 40% or more of frontage on one side of street within the same block is improved with buildings, no building shall project beyond the average front yard so established.

-- (b) No building shall be required to have a front yard greater than that of one of two existing buildings on the immediate adjoining lots on each side, whichever is the farthest removed from the street. - (c) All subdivisions platted and recorded prior to March 1, 1969, with building setback lines shown on their recorded plat, will be allowed to adhere to these established setback lines.
+- (a) Where 40% or more of frontage on one side of street within the same block is improved with buildings, no building shall project beyond the average front yard so established. - (b) No building shall be required to have a front yard greater than that of one of two existing buildings on the immediate adjoining lots on each side, whichever is the farthest removed from the street. - (c) All subdivisions platted and recorded prior to March 1, 1969, with building setback lines shown on their recorded plat, will be allowed to adhere to these established setback lines.
 (3-1-69, Section 3-3; 4-30-70; 1-10-77)